ibm-cloud-docs/Registry/ts_iam_policy.md

 You are likely to get access denied errors because the user policy was created in a resource group but the namespace is not assigned to that resource group.

 {: tsResolve}
-If your namespace was created in version 0.1.484 of the CLI or earlier, or in the GUI before 29 July 2020, and isn't assigned to a resource group, you must assign the namespace to the same resource group as the user policy, see [Assigning existing namespaces to resource groups](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_namespace_assign).
+If your namespace was created in version 0.1.484 of the CLI or earlier, or in the {{site.data.keyword.cloud_notm}} console before 29 July 2020, and isn't assigned to a resource group, you must assign the namespace to the same resource group as the user policy, see [Assigning existing namespaces to resource groups](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_namespace_assign).